-As November 20, 2023, STI ESG is preparing the necessary motion for the recovery of the \$\mathbb{P}0.5\$ million.
+As at May 15, 2024, STI ESG is preparing the necessary motion for the recovery of the \$0.5 million.

 (iii) This is a case for constructive illegal dismissal filed by a former probationary faculty member of STI College Legazpi.
 In a decision dated July 18, 2020, the Labor Arbiter dismissed the complaint for lack of merit.
-However, the Labor Arbiter directed the payment of holiday pay covering complainant's period of employment, salary and other benefits covering the period of November 18, 2019 up to date of the decision as backwages during the period of preventive suspension beyond the 30-day period and 10% of the total monetary award as attorney's fees, amounting to a total of ₽0.2 million.
+However, the Labor Arbiter directed the payment of holiday pay covering the complainant's period of employment, salary and other benefits covering the period of November 18, 2019 up to date of the decision as backwages during the period of preventive suspension beyond the 30-day period and 10.0% of the total monetary award as attorney's fees, amounting to a total of \$\mathbb{P}0.2\$ million.